About Us

 Veteran Assistance

-We enjoy working with US Military veterans and are actively involved in the PMI military liaison program, including the Black Diamond Charities (BDC) partnership with the Chicagoland chapter of PMI.
+We enjoy working with US Military Veterans and are actively involved with Black Diamond Charities (BDC).

-Bill volunteers as a mentor for Veterans who are interested in project management and in getting their PMP certification, through several other channels, including a LinkedIn group called Veteran Mentor Network, a mentoring portal called Veterati, a networking group in San Diego called NAVNET.
+Bill volunteers as a mentor for Veterans who are interested in project management and in getting their PMP certification through several other channels — volunteering as a Military Liaison with the San Diego Chapter of PMI; a LinkedIn group called Veteran Mentor Network; and Veteran networking groups in San Diego County including MEA and NAVNET.
 Through this activity Bill increases his understanding of the challenges Veterans face during their transition from the Military, which enables him to help them more effectively.

 We do not seek or accept job placement referral fees.